 Joint Doctoral Programs

 Certain departments of the University of California cooperate with similar departments on several campuses in the California State University System to offer joint programs of study leading to the doctoral degree.
 At UC San Diego, joint doctoral programs in audiology, biology, chemistry, clinical psychology, engineering sciences, geophysics, language and communicative disorders, mathematics and science education, and public health (in epidemiology, global health, or health behavior) are currently offered in conjunction with San Diego State University, and in educational leadership in conjunction with California State University, San Marcos.
 A PhD in drama and theatre is offered in conjunction with University of California, Irvine.
-Applicants interested in these joint programs should consult the UC San Diego Departments of Bioengineering, Biological Sciences, Chemistry and Biochemistry, Electrical and Computer Engineering, Mechanical and Aerospace Engineering, Psychology, Structural Engineering, Surgery, or Theatre and Dance; or the San Diego State University Office of the Dean, College of Engineering; the Center for Research in Mathematics and Science Education; the School of Public Health; or the School of Speech, Language, and Hearing Sciences.
+Applicants interested in these joint programs should consult the UC San Diego Departments of Bioengineering, Biological Sciences, Chemistry and Biochemistry, Education Studies, Electrical and Computer Engineering, Mechanical and Aerospace Engineering, Family and Preventive Medicine, Structural Engineering, Surgery, or Theatre and Dance; or the San Diego State University Office of the Dean, College of Engineering; the Department of Psychology; the Center for Research in Mathematics and Science Education; the School of Public Health; or the School of Speech, Language, and Hearing Sciences.
 Joint doctoral students meet the UC San Diego academic residency requirement by successfully completing a minimum of thirty-six units of course work at UC San Diego.

 Intercampus Exchange Program for Graduate Students